Robert Woodhead

-Robert J. Woodhead is an entrepreneur, software engineer and former game programmer.
+Robert J. Woodhead (born 1958 or 1959) is an American entrepreneur, software engineer and former game programmer.
+He is the co-creator of the Wizardry franchise, and the co-founder of both the video game publishing company Sir-Tech and anime licensing company AnimEigo.

 He claims that a common thread in his career is "doing weird things with computers".

 Career

-In 1979 he co-founded Sirotech (later known as Sir-Tech) with Norman Sirotek and Robert Sirotek.
+In 1979, he co-founded Sirotech (later known as Sir-Tech) with Norman Sirotek and Robert Sirotek.
 Along with Andrew C. Greenberg, he created the Apple II game Wizardry: Proving Grounds of the Mad Overlord, one of the first role-playing video games written for a personal computer, as well as several of its sequels.
 Woodhead designed the 1982 Apple II arcade game Star Maze, which was programmed by Gordon Eastman and sold through Sir-Tech.
 He told TODAY magazine in 1983, "I have loads of arcade game ideas, but lack the patience to do the actual coding.
 I'm sort of a big project person; I like the challenge of a program like Wizardry."

 Later, he authored Interferon and Virex, two of the earliest anti-virus applications for the Macintosh, and co-founded AnimEigo, one of the first US anime releasing companies.
 As a result of this venture, while living in Japan, he married his translator and interpreter, Natsumi Ueki, together with whom he has two children.
-He also runs a search engine promotion website called SelfPromotion.com.
+He also ran a search engine promotion website called SelfPromotion.com.

 As a hobby, he builds combat robots, and his children, James Ueki and Alex Ueki, are the 2004 and 2005 Robot Fighting League National Champions in the 30 lb Featherweight class.

 Woodhead made a cameo appearance in the 1982 video game Ultima II as an NPC; when the player talked to him he would scream "Copy Protect!", a sarcastic reference to the extensive copy protection methods used in video games of the time.
 He also has a screen credit in the film Real Genius as their "Hacking Consultant".

 Woodhead has created two successful Kickstarter projects, "Bubblegum Crisis Ultimate Edition Blu-Ray Set" ($153,964 pledged on a $75,000 goal), and "BackerSupport" ($326 pledged on a $100 goal).

 Woodhead has also served on the Eve Online Council of Stellar Management with an in-game avatar name of Trebor Daehdoow.
 He was re-elected for 4 terms, serving in his last term as Chairman.